cyruscyliu/firmguide/doc/TemplateAndParameters.md

                                                       (We automated this part in out paper.)
 ```

-## QEMU hw implementation
+## QEMU hw implementation (version 1)

+## Interrupt Controller

-### State transition of Interrupt Controller
+### State transition

+We will first briefly introduce several concepts in advance.

+We have defined three states and they are illustrated one by one in the following.
++ REST
-REST: The Interrupt Controller is idle.
+The Interrupt Controller is idle.
++ NOISE
-NOISE: There exist some interrupt requests.
+There exist some interrupt requests.
++ ALARM
-ALARM:  The interrupt Controller should file the interrupt to a processor.
+The interrupt Controller should file the interrupt to a processor.

+At the same time, we defined several internal properties to label
+what has happend for each interrupt source.
++ pending
-pending: The property of an interrupt request indicates
-that there exist a interrupt request pending.
+The property of an interrupt request indicates that there exist a interrupt request pending.
++ masked
-masked: The property of an interrupt request indicates
+The property of an interrupt request indicates whether or not
-whether or not it is allowed to file the interrupt to a processor.
+it is allowed to file the interrupt to a processor.

+Finally, we have defined two internal actions to respond Linux kernel.
+The two actions are used with qemu_setup_irq together.
-set_irqn_to_regs will set the pending register to a specific value.
++ set_irqn_to_regs will set the pending register to a specific value.
++ clear_irqn_to_regs will clear the pending register to a specific value.
-Linux kernel will read this register, calculate the interrupt request number,
+Linux kernel will read the pending register, calculate the interrupt request number,
 and call its interrupt servise routine.

 | state_from | pending | masked | state_to |                   action                   |